 Inclusive America Project

-The Inclusive America Project, launched by the Aspen Institute in 2012, is a high-level project focused on enhancing religious pluralism by building resilient communities and fighting hate.
+The Inclusive America Project, launched by the Aspen Institute in 2012, is a high-level project building and sustaining the field of religious pluralism.

 The American idea is rooted in a vision that people from varied religious and ethnic backgrounds can unite to create a single nation: E Pluribus Unum.
 Consistent with that idea, the Inclusive America Project envisions a thriving American religious pluralism, where everyone has the rights, freedoms, and safety to worship, or not, according to their conscience.